arthur0804/SomePythonScripts/README.md

 # SomePythonScripts

-Some scripts for practicing which I did before, now re-organized and integrated.
+These are some scripts which I did before, now being re-organized.
+I also added some new notes.